indranilbanerjeeawssa/JavaExamples/activemq_consumer_dynamo_sam/README.md

 Then check Cloudwatch logs and you should see messages for the Cloudwatch Log Group with the name of the deployed Lambda function.

-The lambda code parses the SQS messages and outputs the fields in the SQS messages to Cloudwatch logs
+The lambda code parses the ActiveMQ messages and outputs the fields in the ActiveMQ messages to Cloudwatch logs

 A single lambda function receives a batch of messages.

-The code in this example prints out the fields in the SQS message and logs them in Cloudwatch logs.
+The code in this example prints out the fields in the ActiveMQ message and logs them in Cloudwatch logs.

-Apart from outputting to Cloudwatch logs, the lambda function also inputs fields from the SQS message (both message metadata fields as well as payload fields from the JSON payload) into a DynamoDB table created by the SAM template.
+Apart from outputting to Cloudwatch logs, the lambda function also inputs fields from the ActiveMQ message (both message metadata fields as well as payload fields from the JSON payload) into a DynamoDB table created by the SAM template.
 You can log into the AWS console and look at the DynamoDB table and run a scan to see data getting input from the Kafka message into the DynamoDB table